 On this day departure was at 10.00 as the 6E54 back to Healey Mills.
 However it was first necessary to run north to Blea Moor to be able to run round the train.
 Blea Moor was reached at 10.10, departing at 10.25 and reaching Leeds 871 signal at 14.15 where a Healey Mills crew were waiting to relieve us.
 Then it was a quick walk back to Holbeck depot.

-The right hand view shows the typical uniform worn by the train crew during the 1980's, some of the older drivers still preferred the 'flat caps' & 'boiler suits' reminiscent of the steam era.
+The bottom view shows the typical uniform worn by the train crew during the 1980's, some of the older drivers still preferred the 'flat caps' & 'boiler suits' reminiscent of the steam era.
 On one red hot summer's day during 1976 Michael had arrived at Birmingham New Street to pick up a Leeds bound service.
 After the train stopped the driver stepped out of the cab dressed in Hawaiian shirt, shorts and sandals.
 This was a problem because we had a Traction Inspector with us who was none to pleased by the attire of this driver from down south.
 He got a telling off from the inspector, but a shortage of train crew at some depots caused management to look the other way, but over time management took a firmer line in the attire worn by their train crews.
 And as Michael points out why wear out your own clothes when the company provided you with a uniform.

 The morning of February 2nd 1985 proved to be a little misty in the Yorkshire Dales with a weak morning sun breaking through as 45010 arrived at Ribblehead sidings to load up twenty one bogie wagons of ballast for delivery to Healey Mills Yard.
 The locomotive and crew would spend about two and a half hours here whilst the train was loaded, allowing Michael to obtain a few views of the operation, including a fine self portrait.
 Unfortunately for 45010 time was running short, by the end of the following month (March 28th 1985) it would be retired and put out to pasture at Toton.